This information is part of the Colgate University catalog, 2021-22.

 - No course with a grade of less than C– is credited toward a minor.
 For graduation, the minimum GPA required in courses counting toward a minor is 2.00 (C); all departmental courses taken in the minor are used to calculate this average.

-- No more than two departmental courses counting toward a minor or may be taken in any one term.
+- No more than two departmental courses counting toward a minor may be taken in any one term.
 Exceptions to this rule can be made only under very unusual circumstances and with the approval of the department chair.

 Romance Languages and Literatures Department